okossuth/fbtrello/README.md

 fbtrello
 ========

-Script that retrieves trello card's information and posts it to a facebook account
+Script that retrieves a card's information from Trello and posts it to a facebook account